This section describes attributes and skills used in RIP system. A

 notes on them in fantasy world.
 If creating a character to Tanion (a

 please).
 On other worlds, consult the GM.
-As different races have
+Another races might have forced

 Attribute note: Some races have guidelines about common

-attributes, like human males usually have strength and health
+attributes, like hard-working human males usually have strength and health

 +1.
 These notes are only guidelines for character creation and player